mshanken/wsgtwebAd/README.md

 # Wine Spectator Grand Tour

-An Promotional event site, please read below on how to update and generate static content from this project.
+An Promotional event site, please read below on how to update and generate static content for this project.

 # Harpjs Boilerplate